apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 Given that, Vancouver Granville is a headache for strategic voters and pollsters alike.
 [338Canada's model projects a tossup](http://338canada.com/districts/59036e.htm) between Wilson-Raybould and the Liberals, but if enthusiasm and turnout become the deciding factors, it could become be a race between JWR and the Conservatives.
 While strategic voters crave projections, 338's estimates are based on national data, and seem to struggle with the complexity of this riding.

-For example, when Wilson-Raybould was added to the 338 projection as an independent in June, the model semeed to think this would primarily hurt NDP and Conservative voters, but somehow increase the Green vote.
+For example, when Wilson-Raybould was added to the 338 projection as an independent in June, the model oddly semeed to think this would primarily hurt NDP and Conservative results, but somehow increase the Green vote.
 Meanwhile, in real life, Green leader Elizabeth May has endorsed JWR _over her own Green candidate in the riding_.

 While that may seem odd for a recently Liberal MP, the Greens and the Liberals aren't far apart on most issues – and [the issues Wilson-Raybould outlines on her website](https://www.re-electjodywr.ca/issues) mesh pretty well with the Green platform.